godfat/rubyqc/README.md

 end

 describe 'User.rubyqc' do
-  should 'Generate random users' do
+  would 'Generate random users' do
     check(User) do |user|
-      user     .should.kind_of User
+      user     .should.kind_of?
+User
-      user.id  .should.kind_of Fixnum
+      user.id  .should.kind_of?
+Fixnum
-      user.name.should.kind_of String
+      user.name.should.kind_of?
+String
     end
   end
 end